These melt-in-your-mouth chocolate pumpkin fudge balls are ridiculously good.

 What do you do when you’re stressed?

-I’ll go for a long walk or run, lay in bed with my feet up against the wall, or listen to loud blasting metal or rock, with headphones on so that no one else will have any idea.
+I’ll go for a long walk or run, lay in bed with my feet up against the wall, or listen to loud blasting metal or rock, with headphones on so as not to drive my neighbors crazy.

 Or I make food!